R-js/libRmath.js/README.md

 # libRmath.js

 Javascript ( TypeScript ) Pure Implementation of Statistical R "core" numerical `libRmath.so` library found here https://svn.r-project.org/R/trunk/src/nmath/

 ### Summary

-Porting `R` core is a daunting task, we want to achieve R fidelity on all functions that are ported from `R` to ```javascript``` by using static fixtures (generated in R language) to guarantee exact output replication of the ported functions.
+Porting `R` core is a daunting task, we want to *VERIFY* fidelity with `R` on all functions that are ported from `R` to ```javascript``` by using static fixtures (generated in R language) to guarantee exact output replication of the ported functions.

 All functions in lib-R-core has been re-written to `Javascript` (`Typescript`).
 We are now in process of testing against fixture files generated from R and to prove